The 10 Best Apps for Cyclists You Should Install Right Now!

 Strava has been my go-to app ever since I started cycling.
 It grabbed my attention right from the start and hasn’t let go since.
 It’s perfect for tracking your cycling activities and connecting with other athletes, including pros.
 Strava isn’t just for cyclists anymore; you can use it for over 30 different sports.

 One of the features that really gets me going is the segments.
 These are sections where you or others aim for the fastest time.
-It’s a great way to push yourself and see how you stack up against others.
-Segments aside, Strava offers a lot more.
+It’s a great way to push yourself and see how you compare to others.
+Beyond segments, Strava offers much more.
 I recommend linking it to a heart rate sensor or power meter to get the most out of it.

 2. Learn First Aid with Red Cross